gruns/HostInfoBookmarklet/README.md

 A simple bookmarklet to lookup information about the host of any page element.

-Go [here](http://gruns.github.io/HostInfoBookmarklet) and drag the `Host Info` link to your bookmarks bar.
+To add the bookmarklet to your browser, head [here](http://gruns.github.io/HostInfoBookmarklet) and drag the `Host Info` link to your bookmarks bar.